- Individual burrows in the ground that look like anthills

 What To Do If You Think You Have A Miner Bee Infestation

 Miner Bee infestations are fairly easy to spot as they leave an anthill-like dirt mound as an indicator of a nest.
 If you see any of these dirt mounds or small, stout bees flying out of the ground, call The Bug Man and Queen Bee.
 Our friendly office staff will give you an estimate right over the phone and get you scheduled as soon as possible, sometimes the next day!
 On the day of your appointment, our experts will come to your home and do a full inspection of the affected area and eliminate the nest.
-As a local and family-owned business, we take great pride in exceeding our customers’ expectations.
-Contact us today for your free estimate!
+As a local Milwaukee family-owned business, we take great pride in exceeding our customers’ expectations.
+Contact us today to learn more about Miner Bees removal & for your free estimate!